Clinical Information Science Certificate

 For UNC students, only two courses can count towards the degree being earned and towards the certificate.

 The CIS certificate is available as either complementary to a graduate degree from a UNC program or as a post-baccalaureate advanced specialization program for professionals in healthcare and/or related fields.
 Many students choose to pursue it on a part-time basis.
 For all staff of UNC and for many employees of organizations in the RTP area, the certificate can be paid for through employee training benefit programs (please check with your employer or check with us!).
 For the most up to date information on tuition and fees check http://cashier.unc.edu/tuition-fees/.

 The program consists of four courses and a internship.
 The coursework is further subdivided into the informatics core (two courses, required) followed by two clinical focus courses.
 For the latter, the students have some flexibility in selecting a clinical systems/data course and a health-focused statistics course that better fit their individual needs.
 Course substitution for an alternative elective course is possible for students who have completed similar coursework in prior education.
 The internship is aimed at applying the theoretical and methodological skills acquired through coursework to a real clinical data project and is customized to student’s interests and career goals.

 |Database Systems I: Introduction to Database Concepts and Applications (fall and spring) Prerequisite: INLS 161(261)**||INLS 523||3|

 * Students are required to pick a healthcare related topic for their course project.

-*** A 3-credit practicum is to be completed under the supervision and guidance of an academic advisor and an industry mentor.
+*** A 3-credit internship is to be completed under the supervision and guidance of an academic advisor and an industry mentor.